sous-chefs/aws/README.md

 ### aws_resource_tag
 `resource_tag` can be used to manipulate the tags assigned to one or more AWS resources, i.e. ec2 instances, ebs volumes or ebs volume snapshots.

-Assigning tags to a node to reflect it's role and environment:
+Assigning tags to a node to reflect its role and environment:

 ```ruby
 aws_resource_tag node['ec2']['instance_id'] do